-Henceforth, for reasons of readability, the stored energy density function $W$ will be spoken of as an energy and the terms \emph{stored} and \emph{density} will not always be mentioned explicitly.
-In the infinitesimal strain framework, hyperelastic energies have been formulated that model deformation plasticity \citep[e.g.,][]{Fritzen2018,yvonnet2013,Bilger2005}.
-Although these models are only valid for purely proportional loading conditions, they provide means to simulate highly nonlinear material behavior in certain scenarios comparably easy within the context of hyperelasticity.
+Henceforth, for reasons of readability, the stored energy density function $W$ will be spoken of as an energy, and the terms \emph{stored} and \emph{density} will not always be mentioned explicitly.
+In the infinitesimal strain framework, hyperelastic energies have been formulated to model deformation plasticity \citep[e.g.,][]{Fritzen2018,yvonnet2013,Bilger2005}.
+Although these models are only valid for purely proportional loading conditions, they provide means to simulate highly nonlinear material behavior in certain scenarios comparably easily within the context of hyperelasticity.
 Note that genuine dissipative processes require additional state describing variables with corresponding evolution laws.

 The proposed method is \emph{suitable for any type of hyperelastic constitutive law}.
-As the modeling of complex material behavior is not the main focus of this study, the Neo-Hookean law
+As the modeling of complex material behavior is not the main focus of this study, the Neo--Hookean law

 is used, with $K$ the bulk modulus and $G$ the shear modulus.
 The volumetric part of the energy is taken from \cite{Doll1999}.
-Using the DDMS, a decoupled dependence on the volumetric and isochoric part of the deformation is assumed, which is a common way to model the distinct material behavior with respect to these two contributions, see e.g.~\citep{Simo1988a}.
+Using the DDMS, a decoupled dependence on the volumetric and isochoric part of the deformation is assumed, which is a common way to model the distinct material behavior with respect to these two contributions, see e.g.,~\citep{Simo1988a}.

-\subsection{Problem setting of first order homogenization}
+\subsection{Problem Setting of First Order Homogenization}

-Assuming stationarity and separability of scales, the following coupled, deformation-driven problems can be derived by means of asymptotic expansion of the displacement $\fu$ and subsequent first order approximation.
+Assuming stationarity and separability of scales, the following coupled and deformation-driven problems can be derived by means of asymptotic expansion of the displacement $\fu$ and subsequent first order approximation.
 This procedure is carried out in \cite{Pruchnicki1998} with much detail.
 Here, the technical process is omitted and only the resulting equations are stated.

-\subsubsection{Macroscopic problem}
+\subsubsection{Macroscopic Problem}

 Balance of linear momentum

 where $\ol\fb$ denote bulk forces, and balance of angular momentum